-Insulin C-peptide is a blood test that measures the amount of C-peptide, a byproduct created when the hormone insulin is produced.
+Insulin C-peptide is a blood test that measures the amount of C-peptide, a breakdown product that is created when the hormone insulin is produced and released.

-The preparation for the test depends on the reason for the C-peptide measurement.
+Preparation for the test depends on the reason for the C-peptide measurement.
 Ask your health care provider if you should not eat (fast) before the test.
-Your health care provider may ask you to stop taking medications that can interfere with the test results.
+Your health care provider may ask you to stop taking medicines that can affect the test results.

 C-peptide is measured to tell the difference between insulin produced by the body and insulin injected into the body.
 When the pancreas produces insulin, it starts off as a large molecule.
 This molecule splits into two pieces: insulin and C-peptide.
 The function of C-peptide is not known.